 Are you paused?
 Stabs won’t play unless the app is playing.
 And other operations also...Jamm only works when it plays :)

 Yes, and you can.
 The Patch system is so powerful because it saves (nearly) everything.
 Say you have worked forward Storing a series of Patches, using each as the basis for the next.
 But say you find a setting that you want to improve in all the Patches you’ve stored, like Sub Bass Level .
 You would have to recall each one, make the change, and resave Each.
 Looong.
 EXCEPT we have made a special ‘Macros’ Helper function that is like a Batch assistant to update multiple Patches at once.
-This is hidden for now and is accessed via a code we will reveal soon after launch, with instructions for using it.
-It’s possible as with any powerful functions that let you go deeper, to screw things up so it must be used with care.
+Currently hidden till it’s perfected.

 Please attempt the following.